AndrewLBeasley/php/README.md

         g. insterting null for publication date
         h. validate publication date as valid date and time
         i. redirect to a new page on submission

+    11. Editing data in the database in php
+        a. editing existing articles.
+        b. adding an edit form.